rmnblm/GraphHopperRouting/README.md

 <img src="images/HSRLogo.png" width="184" />

-​The GraphHopper Geocoder Swift Framework is crafted with ​:heart:​ by [@rmnblm](https://github.com/rmnblm) and [@iphilgood](https://github.com/iphilgood) during the Bachelor thesis at [HSR University of Applied Sciences](https://www.hsr.ch) in Rapperswil.
+The GraphHopper Routing Swift Framework is crafted with :heart: by [@rmnblm](https://github.com/rmnblm) and [@iphilgood](https://github.com/iphilgood) during the Bachelor thesis at [HSR University of Applied Sciences](https://www.hsr.ch) in Rapperswil.